Meyiwa123/Image-Filter/README.md

 * image_filters.py (version 1.0)

 ## Usage
 The Image Filter Program offers two usage options: batch_ui and interactive_ui.
 In batch_ui, users can perform batch processing by providing a .txt file with a list of commands.
 It's important to note that the 3-tone filter uses "blood," "lemon," and "gray" as the three tones.
 Additionally, the Edge Detection filter has a threshold value of 15.
 Draw Curve filter is not available for batch_ui.
-In T109_interactive_ui, users can interactively load an image and apply filters.
+In interactive_ui, users can interactively load an image and apply filters.
 Commands can be entered in uppercase, lowercase, or a combination of both.
 The Draw Curve filter uses the curve color "cyan."
 Users can save the filtered image by entering "S" and quit the program by entering "Q".

 ### Batch UI
 1. Create a .txt file and put the name of the image to be filtered, filename when saved, and consecutive commands of filters all in one line, separated by a space.